hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 }
 ```

-There are a few things worth noting in above Terraform config file:
+There are a few things worth noting in the above Terraform configuration file:

 <style> li { font-size: 100%; line-height: 23px; max-width: none; } </style>

 * In Grafana, the persistence by default is disabled.
 In case Grafana Pod gets terminated for some reason, you will lose all your data.
-In production deployment, such as HPE GreenLake for Private Cloud Enterprise: Containers, this needs to be enabled, by setting *persistence.enabled* as *true*, to prevent any data lose.
+In production deployments, such as HPE GreenLake for Private Cloud Enterprise: Containers, this needs to be enabled, by setting *persistence.enabled* as *true*, to prevent any data loss.
-* In Prometheus, the *DaemonSet* deployment of the node exporter is trying to mount the *hostPath* volume to the container root “/”, which violates against one deployed OPA (Open Policy Agent) policy to the K8s cluster for filesystem (FS) mount protections.
-The DaemonSet deployment will never be ready, keep showing the warning events as *Warning  FailedCreate daemonset-controller  Error creating: admission webhook "soft-validate.hpecp.hpe.com" denied the request: Hostpath ("/") referenced in volume is not valid for this namespace because of FS Mount protections.*.
+* In Prometheus, the *DaemonSet* deployment of the node exporter tries to mount the *hostPath* volume to the container root “/”, which violates the deployed OPA (Open Policy Agent) policy to the K8s cluster for filesystem (FS) mount protections.
+As such, the DaemonSet deployment will never be ready and keeps showing the warning events as *Warning  FailedCreate daemonset-controller  Error creating: admission webhook "soft-validate.hpecp.hpe.com" denied the request: Hostpath ("/") referenced in volume is not valid for this namespace because of FS Mount protections.*.
 You need to disable the *hostRootFsMount*, together with *hostNetwork* and *hostPID*, to comply with the security policy in the cluster.
 * Both Prometheus and Grafana services are deployed as *NodePort* service types.
 Those services will be mapped to the gateway host with automatically generated ports for easy access and service configuration.

 #### Initialize working directory